Invisalign Aligners vs. Braces: Which Is Right For Your Smile?

 While worn, Invisalign aligners are subtle and barely noticeable, but they still provide effective treatment with predictable, long-lasting results.
-In fact, in certain cases Invisalign may be even more effective than braces, due to the all-around force of the aligners across the whole tooth.
+In fact, in certain cases, Invisalign treatment may be even more effective than braces, due to the all-around force of the aligners across the whole tooth.

-You need to wear Invisalign 22 hours a day to be effective – but being able to take out the aligners definitely has its benefits!
+You need to wear your Invisalign aligners 22 hours a day to be effective – but being able to take out the aligners definitely has its benefits!

 Taking the Invisalign aligners out also makes them easy to clean: you can soak them in cleaning solution, or scrub them gently with a toothbrush.

-While they’re out of your mouth, you can thoroughly brush and scrub your teeth, as well as using mouthwash, to keep them clean throughout your treatment.
-Just make sure to put them in promptly afterwards so the treatment is effective!
+While they’re out of your mouth, you can thoroughly brush and scrub your teeth, as well as use mouthwash, to keep them clean throughout your treatment.
+Just make sure to put them in promptly afterward so the treatment is effective!

 Invisalign aligners are made of patented, state-of-the-art SmartTrack™ material, a multilayer polyurethane plastic resin specifically designed to align teeth.
 It is safe to use, extremely effective for precision tooth movements, and very comfortable!

-They aligners are custom designed by your orthodontist for your unique diagnosis, to fit snugly around your teeth.
-Each set is carefully created to further your treatment, while fitting comfortably around your teeth.
+The aligners are custom designed by your orthodontist for your unique diagnosis, to fit snugly around your teeth.
+Each set is carefully created to further your treatment while fitting comfortably around your teeth.

 While braces may poke or pinch or push against your lips or gums, Invisalign aligners fit seamlessly against your teeth, without anything to catch or cause discomfort.
 Patients love the comfort factor of Invisalign aligners: many patients find that they actually miss the feeling of the aligners over their teeth when they are done with treatment!

-Before Invisalign, many adults settled for smiles that made them unhappy, because they didn’t feel they could get braces and maintain their professional look at work.
+Before Invisalign treatment, many adults settled for smiles that made them unhappy, because they didn’t feel they could get braces and maintain their professional look at work.

 Invisalign has devoted years of research, and millions of dollars in development, to create the most effective tools for clear aligner therapy.

-With patented, exclusive technology like SmartTrack™ plastic, and SmartForce™ attachments, Invisalign is clinically proven to move teeth faster and with better predictability than other clear aligner brands.
+With patented, exclusive technology like SmartTrack™ material, and SmartForce™ attachments, Invisalign treatment is clinically proven to move teeth faster and with better predictability than other clear aligner brands.

 Look for a highly-ranked Invisalign provider: Diamond or Diamond Plus Invisalign Providers have the most experience treating patients with these patented clear aligners, and they will be able to precisely and effectively design your treatment for maximum results.